-14 Briefly explain the structure local government in Urban areas Ans:
+14 Briefly explain the structure of Urban local government

 - Municipalities are set up in towns and Municipal corporations are set up in big cities.
-Both Municipalities and Municipal corporations are controlled by elected bodies consisting of People's representatives. - Municipal chairperson is the political head of the Municipality, Formed in Big Towns. - Mayor is the political head of the Municipal Corporation, Formed in Big Cities.
+Both Municipalities and Municipal corporations are controlled by elected bodies consisting of People's representatives. - Municipal chairperson is the political head of the Municipality. - Mayor is the political head of the Municipal Corporation